seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 * `translation:extract`
   * extracts all translations using babel and [babel-plugin-i18next-extract](https://github.com/gilbsgilbs/babel-plugin-i18next-extract).
 * `translation:publish`
-  * posts translations for all languages to POEDITOR with the context value specified by `remoteContext` property in config.json.
+  * Posts translations for all languages to POEDITOR
+  * Behavior is configured via `src/i18n/config.ts`.
+Translations with namespace specified by `localNamespace` are written to POEditor with context value specified by `remoteContext`.
   * All english translations are published, overwriting any in POEditor, since the code is their source of truth.
-POEditor, when used, is the source of truth for all other languages, so their translations are only published if one does not already exist in POEditor.
+  * For non-english languages, POEditor is the source of truth, so if a translation is not defined in POEditor, then a local project translation is published if available, to seed it the first time.
-  * If a translation is not defined in the project translation bundle or in POEditor for a given term, then a base translation will be used to seed POEditor the first time.
-It will then populate the local project translation on the next `translation:import`/
+  * For GP projects, if a project translation is not available, then a base translation will be published as fallback if available.
+Running `translation:import` after that will then import those base translations back and seed the local project translations.
 * `translation:import`
-  * fetches translations from POEdistor for all non-english languages with context value specified by `remotextContex` property in `src/i18n/config.son`.
-They are saved to the namespace specified by the `localNamespace` property in `src/i18n/config.json`
+  * fetches translations from POEditor for all non-english languages having context value specified by `remotextContex` property in `src/i18n/config.son`.
+Any existing translation values will be overwritten.
+Translations are saved to the namespace specified by the `localNamespace` property in `src/i18n/config.json`.
 * `translation:sync`
   * runs in succession `extract`, `publish`, then `import`.
 * `translation:install` (available in gp project only)